Opportunity Profile

 The University continues to be a national leader in higher education and is widely recognized for academic quality, student caliber, research achievements and athletic honors.

 The Capstone remains firmly committed to educating and graduating students from around the world, but especially from the state of Alabama; as the state’s flagship university, it is a vital part of the University’s mission.
 To underscore that commitment to students residing in Alabama, the University is offering more competitive scholarships for in-state students.
-During the 2022-2023 degree year, UA graduated a total of 9,154 students.
-With 110 active alumni chapters and more than 119,000 alumni living in state boundaries, UA has a large footprint at home while continuing to welcome students from across the nation and around the globe.
-With students from all 67 of Alabama’s countiesall 50 statesthe District of Columbia and 92 countries, The University of Alabama is educating and graduating more students than any university in the state.
+During the 2023-2024 degree year, UA graduated a total of 9,106 students.
+With more than 100 active alumni chapters and close to 130,000 alumni living in state boundaries, UA has a large footprint at home while continuing to welcome students from across the nation and around the globe.

 A student walks in the Law School lobby.